 Field-hunting tip

-Look in ultramafic igneous rocks country — that is the host setting where chengdeite typically forms.
+Look in ultramafic igneous rocks country, the host setting where chengdeite typically forms.
 If you start seeing platinum, magnetite, chromite in float, you are in the right ground.
 Field specimens usually show a irregular grains, inclusions habit, so train your eye for that shape before scanning the outcrop.